sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 .. ----------------------------------------------------------------------------

 However, something that can never be stressed enough is that you should *always* look at the scatterplot before attaching any interpretation to the data.
 A correlation might not mean what you think it means.
-The classic illustration of this is “Anscombe’s Quartet” (`Anscombe, 1973
+The classic illustration of this is “Anscombe’s Quartet” (:ref:`Anscombe, 1973
-<../Other/References.html#anscombe-1973>`__\ ), a collection of four data sets.
-Each
+<Anscombe_1973>`), a collection of four data sets.
+Each data set has two
-data set has two variables, an *X* and a *Y*.
+variables, an *X* and a *Y*.
 For all four data sets the mean value for *X* is 9 and the mean for *Y* is 7.5.
 The standard deviations for all *X* variables are almost identical, as are those for the *Y* variables.
 And in each case the correlation between *X* and *Y* is *r* = 0.816`.
 You can verify this yourself, since I happen to have saved it as a dataset called |anscombe|_.

 You’d think that these four data sets would look pretty similar to one another.
 They do not.
 If we draw scatterplots of *X* against *Y* for all four variables,